czeinerb/GettingAndCleaningDataProject/README.md

 **And combine the three set of data into one data frame:**

-Note that rbind/cbind works well here as all are dataframes, using 'deparse.level = 0' (default) constructs no labels.
+Note that rbind/cbind works well here as all are dataframes, using 'deparse.level = 0' (default) is ok as there are no labels.

 ```
     theLot = cbind(Subj, Activ, Details)